 Elise has considerable experience from the field, working several years in the Balkans both on individual human rights and humanitarian law cases before the courts, as well as on projects concerning human rights, transitional justice, rule of law and gender equality.
 She has also worked several years in Brussels for the EU External Action Service on human rights promotion, policy coordination and development.
 She was inter alia responsible for drafting and negotiating EU policies on human rights topics, including the rights of the child, and represented the EU in international fora such as the UN cooperating closely with civil society organizations both in Brussels and in the field.

 Faryal combines innovative skills from the business sector with her passion for human rights.
 She has extensive international experience ranging from the Middle East to Central and South Asia and Europe.
 In addition to having worked in diverse cultures, she has also worked across multiple sectors, thereby curating her unique multi-sectoral approach to problem solving.
 She brings strong research and analytical skills into the team through her monitoring and evaluation work from the field, including with UNICEF on peacebuilding and youth empowerment in Tajikistan.

 She has also worked in marketing for tech startups and renowned FMCGs like Unilever where she has developed social mission and responsible business campaigns supporting cross-sectoral partnerships and driving brand activism.

-At Child10 she is supporting the team in their communication plan and strategy as the intern of spring 2021.
-Besides her bachelor’s degree in rhetoric she has also studied pedagogy and crisis communication, all that can come handy within her time at Child10.
-Her interest in child’s rights were awoken and developed during her years as a childcare worker where the UN Convention on the Rights of the Child were present in the education daily.
+Malin Säflund is a Communication Officer with an interest in language, writing and human rights.
+Her interest in children’s rights were awoken and developed during her years as a childcare worker where the UN Convention on the Rights of the Child were present in the operations daily.